arghya140901/CODSOFT/README.md

 5. Allow users to interact with the Student Management System by providing options such as adding a new student, editing an existing student's information, searching for a student, displaying all students, and exiting the application.

 6. Implement input validation to ensure that required fields are not left empty and that the student data is in the correct format.

+STUDENT GRADE CALCULATOR:

+1.Input: Take marks obtained (out of 100) in each subject.

+2.Calculate Total Marks: Sum up the marks obtained in all subjects.

+3.Calculate Average Percentage: Divide the total marks by the total number of subjects to get the average percentage.

+4.Grade Calculation: Assign grades based on the average percentage achieved.

+5.Display Results: Show the total marks, average percentage, and the corresponding grade to the user.